While the media plays up growing tensions between China and the West, something incredible is happening in our cities.

 Her “key tools for cooperation” included moving from economy driven urbanisation to an approach that places people in the centre; helping cities lead the way for implementing the Sustainable Development Goals; using culture to achieve social, economic and creative outcomes; and experimenting with new public procurement strategies.
 You can get the full details here.

-These tools result from EUROCITIES collaboration with Chinese cities through our URBAN-EU-CHINA project.
+These tools result from EUROCITIES collaboration with Chinese cities through our TRANS-URBAN-EU-CHINA project.
 Anna added that there is a need for public funding mechanism for joint calls for European and Chinese partners, and greater support for cross-border city to city partnerships.
 So, are you ready to rethink city-to-city partnerships under the fourth industrial revolution?
-Then get started with this issue paper drafted with UNIDO, learn more about this global event here, or contact Nikolaos Kontinakis for more information.
+Then get started with this issue paper drafted with UNIDO, learn more about this global event here.